nitinigi2/golang-learning/practice/microservice/Readme.md

-# Run this application run in terminal:
+# Run this application:

-    1) docker compose up               //this will run 2 containers, 1 for webapp and 1 for mysql db
+    1) docker compose up               //this will run 3 containers, 1 for bookapi, 1 for authserver and 1 for mysql db

     2) Once mysql container is running :